emdupre/core-git-course/_episodes/01-local.md

 Git records information not only about the changes to files, but also about _who_ made those changes.
-In collborations, this information is critical
-(e.g., do you want to know who rewrote your 'Conclusions' section?).
+In collborating, this information is often critical (e.g., you probably want to know who rewrote your 'Conclusions' section!).
 So, we need to tell Git about who we are:

 ~~~